-No changes will be made to existing configurations but compliance enforcement from the compliance\markup module will not work until an upgrade to Hiera v5 is complete.
+No changes will be made to existing configurations but compliance enforcement from the compliance_markup module will not work until an upgrade to Hiera v5 is complete.

 - UEFI systems should now be fully supported.
 Please note that you may need to adjust your tftpboot settings to handle your specific UEFI system since they are not as universal as the legacy BIOS entries. - Many module updates simply added support for Puppet 5 and Oracle Enterprise Linux.
 These changes will not be listed individually below. - Likewise, many modules were updated simply to improve tests.
-These improvements will also not be noted below. - The simp\gitlab module no longer supports EL6.
+These improvements will also not be noted below. - The simp_gitlab module no longer supports EL6.
 This is due to integration issues with GitLab that cannot be readily fixed by the module maintance team, alone.
 The EL community had shown no interest in fixing minor issues with EL6 in the GitLab platform.

-- Added the toml rubygem as an RPM for use with the elasticsearch modules. - Updated to the latest 5.X release of Elasticsearch and Logstash - Updated the ClamAV packages to 0.100.0-2 - Removed clamav-data-empty which is no longer used pupmod-simp-mcollective and pupmod-simp-activemq pupmod-simp-jenkins pupmod-simp-mcafee
+- Added the toml rubygem as an RPM for use with the elasticsearch modules. - Updated to the latest 5.
+X release of Elasticsearch and Logstash - Updated the ClamAV packages to 0.100.0-2 - · Removed clamav-data-empty which is no longer used pupmod-simp-mcollective and pupmod-simp-activemq pupmod-simp-jenkins pupmod-simp-mcafee

-• Puppetlabs support for MCollective has been dropped, rendering the SIMP modules to support this, pupmod-simp-mcollective and pupmod-simp-activemq, non-functional.
+• Puppetlabs no longer supports MCollective, so SIMP has removed the pupmod-simp-mcollective and pupmod-simp-activemq modules that support MCollective.